-- For properties owned 12 months or longer, the LTV/CLTV is based upon the appraised value. - If Cash-Out Seasoning is less than (12) months but greater than (6) months the transaction property value is limited to the lower of the current appraised value or the property's purchase price + documented improvements. - Cash-out Seasoning of less than (6) months is not allowed when the prior transaction was also cash-out (as determined by the final Closing Disclosure or Settlement Statement). - Cash-Out Seasoning of (6) months or less is allowed with the following restrictions: - The sources of funds for the purchase transaction are documented (such as bank statements, personal loan documents, or a HELOC on another property), and at least one of the following must exist: - No mortgage financing was used to acquire the property. - The original purchase transaction is documented by a settlement statement, which confirms that no mortgage financing was used to obtain the subject property.
-(A recorded trustee's deed or similar alternative confirming the amount paid by the grantee to trustee may be substituted for a settlement statement if a settlement statement was not provided to the purchaser at the time of sale.). - The preliminary title search or report must confirm that there are no existing liens on the subject property, or the existing lien being refinanced was taken out after the property was obtained as evidenced by a copy of the note. - The mortgage being refinanced was used to purchase the property and has an original term of 24 months or less as evidenced by a copy of the settlement statement and original note. - If the source of funds used to acquire the property was an unsecured loan or a loan secured by an asset other than the subject property (such as a HELOC secured by another property), the settlement statement for the refinance transaction must reflect that

-- all cash-out proceeds be used to pay off or pay down, as applicable, the loan used to purchase the property.
+- For properties owned 6 months or longer, the LTV/CLTV is based upon the appraised value. - Cash-out Seasoning of less than (6) months is not allowed when the prior transaction was also cashout (as determined by the final Closing Disclosure or Settlement Statement). - Cash-Out Seasoning of (6) months or less is allowed with the following restrictions: - Property value is limited to the lesser of the current appraised value or the purchase price + documented improvements. - The sources of funds for the purchase transaction are documented (such as bank statements, personal loan documents, or a HELOC on another property), and at least one of the following must exist: - No mortgage financing was used to acquire the property. - The original purchase transaction is documented by a settlement statement, which confirms that no mortgage financing was used to obtain the subject property.
+(A recorded trustee's deed or similar alternative confirming the amount paid by the grantee to trustee may be substituted for a settlement statement if a settlement statement was not provided to the purchaser at the time of sale.). - The preliminary title search or report must confirm that there are no existing liens on the subject property, or the existing lien being refinanced was taken out after the property was obtained as evidenced by a copy of the note. - The mortgage being refinanced was used to purchase the property and has an original term of 24 months or less as evidenced by a copy of the settlement statement and original note. - If the source of funds used to acquire the property was an unsecured loan or a loan secured by an asset other than the subject property (such as a HELOC secured by another property), the settlement statement for the refinance transaction must reflect that all cash-out proceeds be used to pay off or pay down, as applicable, the loan used to purchase the property.
 Any payments on the balance remaining from the original loan must be included in the debt-to-income ratio calculation for the refinance transaction. - The lender has documented that the borrower acquired the property through an inheritance or was legally awarded the property through divorce, separation, or dissolution of a domestic partnership.